Video marketing is here to stay

 Are you interested in developing a video marketing strategy to keep your business competitive?

 If you haven't thought about it, consider this: As a consumer, are you more likely to consume the kinds of marketing materials you're currently putting out, or are you more likely to watch a video?

 Don't wait until you start seeing videos from your competitors before you begin researching video marketing.
 Video marketing is no longer optional for any business that wants to remain competitive.
 The reality of the marketplace is that video marketing is a now a recurring marketing expense that needs to be budgeted for going forward.
-The sooner you determine what those expenses are, the sooner you can begin developing your video marketing strategy.
-2018 is right around the corner.
-January is when you should hit the ground running with your video marketing plan, not when you should begin your initial research.

 Here's a video from Deirdre Brown, a Washington, DC settlement agent.
 Deirdre's video is an example of how you can leverage the power of video in your marketing strategy.
 This is one video from an ongoing series of videos that Deirdre is using to showcase her expertise to potential clients.